asifkd012020/open-itg-aws_runbooks/kinesis/Runbook.md

 <br>

 **How?**<br>
-This section details the implementation details for the Interface Endpoint configuration as it relates to Kinesis Data Streams, allowing the service to meet the CG Public Access restrictions.
+This section details the implementation details for the Interface Endpoint configuration as it relates to Kinesis Data Streams and Firehose, allowing the service to meet the CG Public Access restrictions.
 This implementation is deployed in two steps outlined below:

 1. **Creation of VPC Interface Endpoint**<br>
 Geting started does not require changing the settings for your streams, producers, or consumers.
 One simply needs to create an interface VPC endpoint in order for your Kinesis Data Streams traffic from and to your Amazon VPC resources to start flowing through the interface VPC endpoint.
 Below is the process to create an Interface VPC Endpoint.